AsumVictor/signit/README.md

 ### Getting Started

-1. **Open the App**
+1. **Launch the Application**
-   - Open the app in your web browser
+   - Open the application in your web browser
-   - Wait for the loading screen to finish
+   - Wait for the loading screen to complete initialization

-2. **Allow Camera Access**
+2. **Grant Camera Permissions**
-   - When the browser asks, click yes to let it use your webcam
+   - When prompted by your browser, allow access to your webcam

-3. **Start Recognizing Signs**
+3. **Start Recognition**
-   - Click the "Start" button
+   - Click the "Start" button in the toolbar
-   - Put your hands in front of the camera
+   - Position your hands in front of the camera
-   - Make sign language alphabet letters with your hands
+   - Perform sign language alphabet letters (A through Z)

-4. **See the Results**
+4. **View Results**
-   - The letters you make will show up as text
+   - Recognized letters will appear as text captions
-   - The app will speak the letters out loud
+   - Audio output will play automatically for each recognized letter
-   - You will see dots and lines on your hands on the screen
+   - Hand landmarks will be visualized on the video feed

-### Controls
+### Available Controls

-- **Start/Pause**: Turn recognition on or off
+- **Start/Pause**: Toggle alphabet recognition on or off
-- **Captions**: Show or hide the text on screen
+- **Captions**: Show or hide text captions on screen
-- **Settings**: Change app settings (coming soon)
+- **Settings**: Access application settings (feature in development)
-- **Record**: Record your session (coming soon)
+- **Record**: Record recognition session (feature in development)

 ---